Quansight-Labs/ndindex/docs/slices.md

   find yourself otherwise thinking about the indices of array elements themselves, rather than the divisions between them.
-And given the behavior of negative slices and integer indices under this model, one can hardly blame you for doing so.
+And given the behavior of negative slices and integer indices under this model, one can hardly blame you for doing so (see the previous two bullet points).

 Rather than trying to think about dividers between elements, it's much simpler to just think about the elements themselves, but being counted starting at 0.
 To be sure, 0-based indexing itself leads to off-by-one errors, since it is not the usually way humans are taught to count things, but this is nonetheless the best way to think about things, especially as you gain practice in counting that way.
-As long as you apply the rule "the `stop` is not included", you will get the correct results.
+As long as you apply the rule "the `stop` is not included," you will get the correct results.

 (wrong-rule-4)=